Monetra/mstdlib/cluster/README.md

 The plugin may also choose to rewrite the log entry.
 For instance, the other nodes have no need to perform an action on ReadKey, so a NoOp log entry might be output instead.
-Though, a NoOp entry is still replicated to provide consistency guarantees (which may be invalidated if the current Leader isn't really the Leader any more).
+A NoOp entry is still replicated to provide consistency guarantees (which may be invalidated if the current Leader isn't really the Leader any more).
 Similarly, log entires like InsertKey, CompareAndSetKey, IncrementKey, and DecrementKey might all be rewritten to a simplified InsertOrReplaceKey as an optimization to prevent the Follower nodes from needing to do additional work.

 If the validation step of the plugin fails for Follower receiving the replicated log, the node will immediately go into an Error state and notify all connected